South East Asia

 South‐East Asia is largely the product of external cultural influences.
 It was formed in the intersection of Indian and Chinese cultures and it became the easternmost extension of the spread of Islam.
 Beginning with the 15th century, the Europeans arrived and colonized the region.
 During the 20th century, the rise of the Japanese Empire ended European domination, and in the aftermath of World War II, the countries of the region gained independence.
 Their confidence and economic strength are growing: the last 50 years saw an unprecedented economic expansion.
 ASEAN was created with the intention to build a single market.
 The region now has 650 million people and solid economic growth above 5%.

 Since the Vietnam war ended, America has attempted to redefine its role in the Pacific.
 The rise of China has the potential to end American hegemony in the region.
 Obama tried to shift American foreign policy away from Europe and the Middle East, and towards Asia.
 He knows the region well because he grew up in Hawaii and spent 5 years of his childhood in Indonesia.
-For most of his presidency, he worked on a massive trade agreement (Trans-Pacific Partnership, TPP) that would have created a huge common market comprising 40% of the total world economic output.
-2 If China is the emerging counterweight to the American superpower, the countries of South East Asia are natural allies for the US.
+For most of his presidency, he worked on a massive trade agreement (Trans-Pacific Partnership, TPP.)
+It would have included the US, all South East Asian States, Japan, Mexico, Peru, Chile, and Canada, and thus also superseded the North American Free Trade Agreement (NAFTA.)
+The Trans-Pacific Partnership was meant to create a huge common market comprising 40% of the total world economic output.
+If China is the emerging counterweight to the American superpower, the countries of South East Asia are natural allies for the US.

 The region is very diverse in terms of culture and religion.
 The interactions between different religions are not always peaceful, as the recent example of ethnic cleansing in Burma demonstrates: During the summer of 2017, more than 500,000 Rohingya were forcefully expelled from their villages and fled to Bangladesh.
-The reason is clear: they are a Muslim group in a Buddhist country, and the Burmese government wants to avoid Islamic insurgencies 3 Thailand has a massive political problem for the last 40 years with its 3 southernmost provinces, who are predominantly Muslim.
+The reason is clear: they are a Muslim group in a Buddhist country, and the Burmese government wants to avoid Islamic insurgencies (See: Washington Post: The ‘ethnic cleansing’ of the Rohingya, Sept 18, 2017.)
+Thailand has a massive political problem for the last 40 years with its 3 southernmost provinces, which are predominantly Muslim.

 Indonesia is the largest Muslim country in the world, with approximately 225 million Muslims (87% of the population.).
 Bangladesh has a Muslim population of approximately 147 million.
 Thailand, Cambodia, and Burma are Buddhist, and the Philippines are Catholic (74 million, or 80% of the population.)
 Communist countries like Vietnam or China are secular.
 Learning how to live together peacefully is a challenging task, and the political classes are afraid that Islam could become more and more politized, as it happened in Europe and the Middle East.
 Strangely enough, Buddhism also seems to blend well with nationalism, as in Thailand .or Burma.